iiab/calibre-web/README.md

    e.g., Follow the instructions on this page to install Chrome for Ubuntu: https://linuxcapable.com/install-google-chrome-on-ubuntu-linux/

 2. **Install dependencies**:
    Ensure you have all required dependencies installed.

+   First, install Calibre-Web following the instructions here: https://github.com/iiab/calibre-web/wiki#wrench-installation

-Use the following commands:
+   Then, set up the python environment using the following commands:

    ```bash
    cd /opt/iiab/calibre-web-py3    # cd into the directory where you have Calibre-Web cloned